Deban-H/Netflix-Clone/README.md

 - Search functionality to find your favorite content instantly

  **Fully Responsive**
-- Flexbox and Media Queries for seamless adaptation
+-Mobile-friendly and optimized across devices
-- Optimized across all kinds of browsers
+-Flexbox and Media Queries for seamless adaptation

 ---